After being beaten and held in captivity during his formative years, Russia's Ivan the Terrible had the last laugh.

 The letters are written in an archaic style, but the message was, basically, “You’re on your own, Russia.
 Hope you like not having a Tsar.”

 In retrospect, the abdication seems like a cunning political gambit.
-By the time he quit, Ivan had spent over a decade accumulating power, to the point that the government didn’t work without him.
+By the time he quit, Ivan the Terrible had spent over a decade accumulating power, to the point that the government didn’t work without him.

 His high-profile flounce was probably calculated to inflame the peasantry, among whom he was popular, to pressure the boyars into surrender.
 In any event, he certainly had his terms ready when the nobles came crawling back to him.